porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-social/link-social.design.md

   <p-link-social href="https://www.youtube.com" icon="logo-youtube" hide-label="true">Youtube</p-link-social>
 </p>

-This variant contains the most used social icons that can be used as a group.
+The Link Social group contains the most used social icons that can be used as a group.

 ---

 ## States

-The link covers the following states:
+The Social Link covers the following states:

 * Default
 * Hover